On the Krein-Rutman theorem and beyond: Existence through a stationary problem approach

 \begin{lem} Assume $X_{++} := \hbox{\rm int} \, X_+\not=\emptyset$.
 For $g \in X_+$ and $f \in X_{++}$, there exists $C \ge 0$ such that $g \le C f$. \end{lem}

-{\sl Proof of Lemma~\ref{lem:exists-lemfonda2}. } We argue by contradiction.
+\begin{proof}[Proof of Lemma~\ref{lem:exists-lemfonda2}.]
+We argue by contradiction.
 Otherwise, for any $n \ge 1$, we would have $f-g/n \in X_+^c \subset X_{++}^c$ and that last set is closed.
-Passing to the limit, we get $f \in X_{++}^c$, which is in contradiction with the assumption $f \in X_{++}$.
+Passing to the limit, we get $f \in X_{++}^c$, which is in contradiction with the assumption $f \in X_{++}$. \end{proof}

 For a given $g_0 \in X_+\backslash\{0\}$, we set $f_0 := \RR g_0 \in X_{++}$.
 From Lemma~\ref{lem:exists-lemfonda2}, there exists $C_0 \ge 0$ such that $ (\kappa-\LL) f_0 = g_0 \le C_0f_0$.
 That implies that Lemma~\ref{lem:Existe1-Spectre2bis}-{\bf (ii)} holds with $\kappa_0 := \kappa-C_0$, and thus \ref{H2} also holds.
 One may then define $\mu_1 := \kappa-\lambda_1$, with